secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 Email database management is a core responsibility for MktgOps.
 Ensuring GitLab is following email best practices, in compliance with Global spam laws and overall health of active database are all priorities.

-Email creation, campaigns, follow up reporting and sending is the responsibility of the Marketing Campaign Managers.
-To request an email of any kind, please see the [instructions](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/emails-nurture/#ad-hoc-one-time-emails---requesting-an-email) in the revenue marketing section of the handbook.
+Email creation and email nurture programs are managed by the Campaign Team.
+To learn more about GitLab email communication or request an email, please see the [Emails/Nurture Handbook](/handbook/marketing/demand-generation/campaigns/emails-nurture/) in the demand generation section of the handbook.

 ### Email Communication Policy